Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   The code initializes a tokenizer, which is responsible for converting text into a format that can be fed into a machine learning model.
 #### 18.)
 Custom datasets
   This section of the code creates custom datasets for training and validation by wrapping text and label data along with tokenization logic.
+#### 19.)
+Load the Pre-Trained Model
+  This line of code loads a pre-trained model for sequence classification tasks, specifically the BERT model.
 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.